ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 data to 50% of the estimated BDP).

-BBR.ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds inflight to BBR.MinPipeCwnd or fewer packets: 200 ms.
+BBR.ProbeRTTDuration: A constant specifying the minimum duration for which ProbeRTT state holds C.inflight to BBR.MinPipeCwnd or fewer packets: 200 ms.

 BBR.ProbeRTTInterval: A constant specifying the minimum time interval between ProbeRTT states: 5 secs.